shivanshkc/lightshow/prp/v4/steps/08-add-wgsl-blas-traversal.md

 - Keep it deterministic and robust:
   - cap stack size and define behavior if exceeded (e.g., stop traversal and return “no hit” with a debug flag off by default)

+### Performance note (explicit)
+This step is correctness-first.
+Distance-based pruning (using `tMin > closestT`) and near-first child ordering are intentionally deferred to **Step 09-5 — Optimize WGSL BLAS traversal** to keep review and debugging scoped.

 ## Unit test plan
 - **Update** `src/__tests__/raytracer.test.ts`:
   - Assert presence of BLAS traversal functions and AABB intersection helper.